 Virgin coconut oil has broad-spectrum antimicrobial activity.
 Most of the bacteria causing dental caries are susceptible to this oil (10).
 This is why it is commonly used in oil pulling.

-Gargling/swishing coconut oil in your mouth can help get rid of dental plaque and gingivitis.
+Gargling/swishing coconut oil in your mouth can help get rid of dental plaque and gingivitisi XA condition affecting the gum around the base of the teeth, causing inflammation and swelling. .
 It can eliminate Escherichia vulneris, Enterobacter spp., Helicobacter pylori, Staphylococcus aureus, and fungal species, including Candida albicans, C. glabrata, C. parapsilosis, C. stellatoidea, and C. kruse (11).

 Lauric acid is the chief active component in coconut oil.
 Research points out that lauric acid has anti-inflammatory and antimicrobial activities.
 These properties of active components make virgin coconut oil a cheap and safe dental care aid (10), (11).